-Far more consequential than our living room, is our heart, yet I wonder how often we neglect the messes within just as readily, as long as we can keep things looking tidy on the surface.
 Confronting spiritual filth is uncomfortable, inconvenient, and time-consuming.
-We often underestimate the depth of the dirt in our heart.
 It is easier to procrastinate dealing with disorder until it is unavoidable.
-We know perfection is impossible this side of heaven, so the temptation is to lower our standard, and avoid striving too fervently, for fear of falling into legalism.
-But if you think about it, choosing to coast through the Christian life, rarely purposing to put to death sin and imitate Christ, is a lot like me thinking I could clean that baby powder catastrophe with a once-over with the vacuum.
-That kind of effort won’t make a dent in the grand scheme of things.
-If our hearts remain unrefined by the fire of God’s word, then they are going to be as thick with sin as that shag carpet was with powder.
+We know perfection is impossible this side of heaven, so the temptation is to lower our standard and avoid striving too fervently for fear of falling into legalism.
+But when our hearts remain unrefined by the fire of God’s Word, then they are going to be as thick with sin as that shag carpet was with powder.

 As disciples of Jesus, our calling is clear.
-But rather than be discouraged by such a holy standard, rather than call it quits before we’ve even begun, we have every reason to press on toward the goal because of the power of the Spirit that is at work in us through Jesus Christ!
+But we shouldn’t be discouraged!
+Rather than calling it quits, we have every reason to press on toward the goal because of the power of the Spirit that is at work in us through Jesus Christ!

 Peter says it beautifully in 2 Peter 1:3-10